kdx7214/ListDVD/README.md

+# This is a work in progress, not a finished project.
+You are warned :)

 # ListDVD

 A program to read title and track information from a DVD.
 If there are mistakes or you have updated information, please open an